 CHECK HYDROSTATIC TRANSMISSION OIL LEVEL Refer to LUBRICATION for Checking Hydrostatic Transmission Fluid Level in Maintenance Instructions.
-CHECK FUNCTIONS OF INSTRUMENT PAN- Tilt-Up Hook and Latch Connected Tilt-Up Tilt-Up Hook Tilt-Up Hook Tilt-Up Handle ELAND WARNING HORN Turn the ignition key to the ON (RUN) position.
+CHECK FUNCTIONS OF INSTRUMENT PAN- EL AND WARNING HORN Turn the ignition key to the ON (RUN) position.
 Voltmeter, Oil Pressure Warning Light, and Warning Horn should all operate, indicating normal function.
-CHECK FUNCTION OF SAFETY INTERLOCK SWITCHES Deck Lock Lever Deck Secured in TILT-UP Position Refer to Operating Instructions to check for proper operation of safety switches, both during engine starting and with the operator leaving the seat with tractor moving forward or with the mower blades engaged.
-Do not operate machine with deck tilt-up pivot joint unlocked.
-CHECK TIRE PRESSURE Deck Caster Wheel = 20 PSI (137 kPa) Drive = 15 PSI (103 kPa) Tailwheel = 20 PSI (137 kPa) If equipped with optional pneumatic tires CHECK AND CLEAN GRASS BUILDUP UNDERNEATH MOWER DECK (and inside GHS Do not operate the mower with deck in tilt-up position.
-Do not move the tractor with the deck in the tilt-up position. blower, if equipped) Refer to CLEANING the GHS Blower in Maintenance Instructions for blower cleaning information.
-CHECK MOWER BLADE CONDITION, SHARPNESS, AND SECURITY OF MOUNT-ING Never operate cutter blades with deck in raised position because it is hazardous.
-The blade mounting nuts on gear driven decks should be torqued to 60 lb·ft (81 N·m), and the blade mounting bolts on belt driven decks torqued to 70 lb·ft (95 N·m).
-If blade sharpening is required, refer to CHECKING/SERVICING for Sharpen Mower Blades in Maintenance Instructions. ☐ CHECK DRIVE WHEEL BOLT TORQUE The tilt-up deck can be secured in the raised position by unlocking the deck lock levers on each side of the carrier frame and inserting the deck hook into the tilt-up latch on the tractor body.
-Before operating the tractor, make sure to re-engage the deck lock levers after lowering the deck to the normal operating position.
-The eight (8) lug bolts mounting the drive tires should each be torqued to 75 to 85 lb·ft (102 to 115 N·m).
+CHECK FUNCTION OF SAFETY INTERLOCK SWITCHES Refer to Operating Instructions to check for proper operation of safety switches, both during engine starting and with the operator leaving the seat with tractor moving forward or with the mower blades engaged.
+CHECK TIRE PRESSURE Deck Caster Wheel = 20 PSI (137 kPa) Drive = 15 PSI (103 kPa) Tailwheel = 20 PSI (137 kPa) If equipped with optional pneumatic tires CHECK SECURITY OF DRIVE WHEEL BOLTS The eight (8) lug bolts mounting the drive tires should each be torqued to 75 to 85 lb·ft (102 to 115 N·m).
 ADJUST MOWER CUTTING HEIGHT, IF REQUIRED Position the hitch pins in the four deck support pins.
 Refer to the "Cutting Height Adjustment" decal on the deck gearbox cover.
-PERFORM ANY ADDITIONAL PROCEDURES called for on the MAINTENANCE SCHEDULE CHART in Maintenance Instructions.
+CHECK AND CLEAN GRASS BUILDUP UN- DERNEATH MOWER DECK (and inside GHS blower, if equipped) Refer to CLEANING the GHS Blower in Maintenance Instructions for blower cleaning information. ⚠ DANGER Never operate cutter blades with deck in raised position because it is hazardous.
+The tilt-up deck can be secured in the raised position by unlocking the deck lock levers on each side of the carrier frame and inserting the deck hook into the tilt-up latch on the tractor body.
+Before operating the tractor, make sure to re-engage the deck lock levers after lowering the deck to the normal operating position.